ferizadeh/medicalchatbot/README.md

 # Medical Chat Bot
-cddddddddddddddddddddddddddddddd

 ## Overview

-TTTTTTTTTTTTTTTTTThis project implements a medical chat bot designed to provide basic medical information and assistance to users through a conversational interface.
+This project implements a medical chat bot designed to provide basic medical information and assistance to users through a conversational interface.
 The bot utilizes natural language processing (NLP) techniques to understand user queries and respond with relevant medical information.

 ## Features